 Your social skills are still beyond what most 4 year olds are capable of.
 You will talk to ANYBODY.
 And you do.
 You talk to EVERYBODY.
 It’s gotten to the point where it’s less cute and more annoying now, so we’re working on that- on appropriate interactions with strangers.
 You like to do the prom queen wave at Target while I’m pushing you around in the cart, calling out “HIII!” to everyone you see.
 We’ve been working on making eye contact, smiling, and if they smile back, THEN saying hi.
 It’s not going well so far.
 You pick up on everything though, always listening, always noticing.
 It’s been bad news for Dad and I sometimes when we’re talking about things we don’t necessarily want you to hear, but you never falter to ask clarifying questions when you don’t understand something, and I love that about you.

 We have a playdate every week that we call “Thursdays with Robin” with your new friend Walker and a bunch of our old friends.
 I met Robin at my water aerobics class while pregnant with Everett.
 Robin’s 4 year old son, Walker, and you became fast friends but fight like brothers.
-You two are pretty hilarious to watch play video games together too.
-Me, Robin, Leah, Brittany, Ashley, and sometimes Rachel and occasionally others get together every week and we do lunch and let you guys destroy the house.
+You two are pretty hilarious to watch play video games together, too.
+Walker likes to stand as he plays and jumps up and down, and you like to try to boss each other around.
+Me, Robin, Leah, Brittany, Ashley, and occasionally others get together every week to do lunch and let you guys destroy the house.
 (Sometimes the house has actually been damaged- like you guys broke your curtain rod trying to launch off of your windowsill onto the bed and have almost broken the gate at the top of the stairs.
 I’ve had to install childproof door knob covers to keep you out of your room during playdates, and we’ve thankfully moved on to warmer weather with lots of outside time now.)
 You really enjoy the social time, and you even don’t put up a fight to clean up the loft before your friends come over.
 You’ve begun to embrace clean up time a little better too since you want the help.
 If you don’t help when it’s time to clean up, I let your friends go home without helping and make you do it yourself.
 You’ve caught on quickly to that, and you do much better now.

 You love telling Daddy or I that we are “the best!” or “the worst!” and you’re very dramatic, sometimes declaring “this is the worst day ever!” when you stub your toe.
 You’re a very emotional kid since brother was born.
 You do this super annoying WAHHHHHHHH thing that drives us up a wall, but we haven’t been able to break you of it yet.
 We keep reminding you “stop overreacting, you’re not dying…” and that seems to help you come back to reality most of the time.
 You used to be a tough cookie when it came to falls and stuff, but now everything is the end of the world.
 Not sure why, but that’s just where you’re at now, I guess.
 I love that you are sensitive in some ways because it makes you more empathetic to others, but the overly sensitive and quick to anger and frustration is frustrating for everyone.
 We’re still learning and working on how to get you to slow down and keep trying when you fail at things.
 I know that’s not easy; heck, that’s really not much easier even as an adult.
 We’re working on that together.